 Though they are not very heat resistant, and stain very easily especially with curries, and turmeric, using marble in the Indian kitchens is a little risky.
 Nonetheless, for a backsplash it is not a bad option, as it reflects light, and with a little love and care, glows brighter.

-From patterned to getting a mosaic backsplash of your favorite color, is all so easy in the world of interior designing.
+From patterned to getting a mosaic backsplash of your favourite colour, is all so easy in the world of interior designing.
 You can get them handmade, or use mosaic backsplash kitchen tiles, whatever suits your pocket most.
 Mosaic makes the backsplash look vibrant.

 Mosaic require easy maintenance, nothing too much.
 They are stain resistant, and an easy wipe generally does the trick.